Browse by Medical Category

 Milena Radoman, who was born and raised in Montenegro, graduated from Wellesley College, where she majored in Neuroscience.
 At CAM she works primarily with Dr. Gilman on the acquisition of neurocognitive data, fMRI, and fNIRS analysis.
 Additionally, she designs and programs computer tasks needed for the studies and helps run analytical software used at CAM.
 Her research interests include understanding the neuroscience underlying nicotine addiction as well as decision-making and social influence in people who smoke marijuana and suffer from major depressive disorder.
 She is a language enthusiast and enjoys wilderness activities.

-Alexandra Plante is the Marketing Communications Coordinator of the Recovery Research Institute.
-She manages written and visual content across social media accounts, the recoveryanswers.org website, the Recovery Research Review monthly newsletter, and coordinates all media inquiries to the institute.
-Alexandra received her BA in Communication at the University of Massachusetts, Amherst and her MA in Quantitative Research in Communication from the University at Buffalo.
-In addition to substance use treatment and recovery, her research interests include studies of human behavior and decision-making.
+Alexandra Plante executes on communications-related projects for the Recovery Research Institute, working to translate addiction science through media and narrative.
+She is involved in written and visual content across social media, the recoveryanswers.org website, the Recovery Bulletin monthly newsletter, and coordinates media inquiries and partnerships for the institute.
+Alexandra received her BA in communication at the University of Massachusetts and her MA in quantitative research in communication from the University at Buffalo.

 The Center for Addiction Medicine (CAM) is one of the major clinical research programs of the Department of Psychiatry at Massachusetts General Hospital.
 CAM delivers clinical evaluation, consultation and study-related clinical care in a multidisciplinary setting.